dlt-hub/dlt/README.md

 DLT aims to make data pipelining as simple as possible by defaulting to simple loading.

-At the same time, it can also be configured for high parallelism, incremental loading, custom types, performance hints, keys, etc.
+At the same time, it can also be configured for high parallelism, incremental loading, custom types, performance hints, keys, filtering fields in/out, schema migration strategies, etc.

 It can also test the data or initiate a dbt package.

-In short, it allows the creation of scalable, elegant, commercial-grade pipelines with just a little bit of configuration.
+In short, DLT does not require any specialist knowledge to use

+Advanced, commercial-grade use of DLT requires only some configuration.